-Table 5.
+Table 7.
 Land Use Recommendations

+Recommen Recommendation (page) Mechanism

-Recomm nendation (page) Goal and Objective(s) Mechanism Land Use e Strategy dation 4.1: Develop retail design characteristics that will provide bility - lasting value over time.
-(38) • Devides • Creparing green gaze the evelop retail design standards to provide a menu of sustainable sign characteristics, such as the following: Pedestrian and roadway connections through the retail site and to adjacent neighborhood areas; Pedestrian-oriented elements, such as shade, benches, and signage; Provision of sidewalks and a certain amount of parallel or head-in parking in front of buildings, ensuring that there is a close relationship between the on-street parking, the sidewalk, and the building.
-Off street parking to be provided behind the buildings. (as opposed to large parking lots located adjacent to the street); Separation of parking when located in front of a building (to minimize wide expanses of concrete); Increased green space and landscaping; Minimized spacing between buildings; and Require retail development to be pedestrian-oriented and close to the street with reduced setbacks or an established build-to line.
-Reter civic focal elements such as public gathering areas that are ret of any new retail development.
-Examples include a central sen space or plaza, a large fountain, a large pond, and/or a zebo structure.
-These elements help the public take ownership of a retail area, and provide a space for an experience beyond opping or eating.
-Goal 3; Obj 3.1, 3.4 Goal 6; Obj 6.4, 6.5 Goal 7; Obj 7.2 Zoning Ordinance Woldist Rev dist buil ork with stakeholders and the community to determine if an overlay trict is still the best way to administer the area around City Hall. view and update the existing regulatory elements of the overlay trict: permitted land uses; block and lot layouts; street standards; lding location, scale, design, and materials; site design; and sign indards.
-Goal 12; Obj 12.1, 12.2, 12.3, 12.4, 12.5 Development Review; City Leadership & Staff Actions dist • Rev dist buil trict is still the best way to administer the area around City Hall. view and update the existing regulatory elements of the overlay trict: permitted land uses; block and lot layouts; street standards; lding location, scale, design, and materials; site design; and sign
+Land Use Strategy

+• Devel chara o o o o o • Create of any • Create plans tion 4.1: Develop retail design characteristics that will provide ty - lasting value over time.
+(21) top retail design standards to provide a menu of sustainable design cteristics, such as the following: Pedestrian and roadway connections through the retail site and to adjacent properties; Pedestrian-oriented elements, such as shade, benches, gathering areas, and signage; Provision of sidewalks and a certain amount of parallel or head-in parking in front of buildings, ensuring that there is a close relationship between the on-street parking, the sidewalk, and the building; Off-street parking provided behind the buildings (as opposed to large parking lots located adjacent to the street); Separation of parking when located in front of a building (to minimize wide expanses of concrete); Increased green space and landscaping; Minimized spacing between buildings; and Require retail development to be pedestrian-oriented and close to the street with reduced setbacks or an established build-to line.
+The civic focal elements such as public gathering areas that are part or new retail development.
+The and utilize an Architectural Review Board to review proposed and provide architectural design recommendations to the Planning coning Commission and City Council.
+Goal 3; Obj 3.1, 3.4 Goal 6; Obj 6.4, 6.5 Goal 7; Obj 7.2 Zoning Ordinance; City Leadership & Staff Actions